 Nevertheless, not long after the fall of the Roman Empire, Germanic tribes did start to produce coin themselves.
 These were loose copies of Roman solidi, thus depicting fictional emperor’s heads and ‘real’ deities.
 This way local rulers ordering the mint presented themselves as rightful heir of Roman Rule.
-To this tradition might belong the coins of Audulf, Had(d)a, Weladu and Skanomodu mentioned above.
+To this tradition might belong the coins of Audulf, Had(d)a, Weladu and Skanomodu.
 At first there was no regulation of coinage, but at the end of the sixth century, the Franks set first steps towards regulation.
 Additional to an emperor’s portrait, the name of the mint location and of the mint master were added on the coin too.
 Measures adding trust to the currency.
 From this period names of circa 1,500 mint masters have been preserved.

 The Frisians and the Anglo-Saxons started minting coin at the same time as the Franks did, namely at the end of the sixth century.
-The Frisian approach was somewhat different and more pragmatic than that of the Franks you could say.
+The Frisian approach was somewhat different and more pragmatic than that of the Franks, you could say.
 The solidi were not workable in the north, as they represented too much value.
 Therefore, tremisses were being produced weighing a third of a solidus and contained less gold.
 Tremisses weighed 1,3 gram.
 Its appearance was more stylized with unrecognizable portraits and unreadable, pseudo-lettering characters.
 Do not judge a book by its cover.
 What is inside that counts.

-Another early-seventh-century mint master who probably moved his headquaters to Dorestat, was Rimoaldus.
+Another early-seventh-century mint master who probably moved his headquarters to Dorestat, was Rimoaldus.
 Before moving his seat to Dorestat he issued coins at the towns of Huy and Maastricht.
 The number of coins struck by Rimoaldus in Dorestat are quite rare, however.

-A last remark concerning the age of the golden coin is, although suitable for payment, these coins functioned moreover as symbol of power, of status and of ceremony.
-And, always, for paying taxes.
+A last remark concerning the age of the golden coin is, although suitable for payment, these coins moreover functioned as symbol of power, of status and of ceremony.
+And, as always, for paying taxes.
 Thus, this type of cash was not circulating fast and was hoarded a lot.
 Not suitable for the shaking money-making trade that was about to emerge.

 The golden age of silver coin